Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsubsection{Analytical Formulation}

-Having established that the spectral dip arises from the third term in Equations~(\ref{eq:1DPSD}) and (\ref{eq:2DPSD}), its width can be controlled by adjusting the block length ($n_s$) and symbol rate ($R_s$).
-Before dispersion, the duration of the block envelope is given by:
+Now that it has been established that the spectral dip is entirely due to the third term of Equations~(\ref{eq:1DPSD}) and (\ref{eq:2DPSD}), the width of the spectral dip can be controlled by adjusting the block length and the symbol rate of the signal.
+Considering this, the duration of this block envelope before dispersion can be represented as:

-where $a = {t_z}{R_s}$ is the ratio of the pulse's main-lobe half-width ($t_z$) to the symbol period.
-For a rectangular pulse, $a=0.5$; for an RC pulse, $a=1$; and for an RRC pulse with small roll-off $\beta$, $a \approx 1$.
-Since the spectral dip at $f=0$~Hz suppresses the low-frequency intensity fluctuations (IFs) critical for XPM phase noise, controlling its width is essential.
-As indicated by the inverse relationship in the PSD equations, a longer block length typically narrows this dip.
+where $t_z$ is the main-lobe half-width of the shaped pulse, $a$ is the ratio of this half-width to the symbol period (i.e., $a = {t_z}{R_s}$), and $R_{s}$ is the symbol rate for the shaped QAM symbols.
+The value of $a$ is determined by the pulse shape: for an RC pulse $a=1$, for a rectangular pulse $a=0.5$, and for an RRC pulse $a$ depends on $\beta$ but is approximately~1 for small $\beta$ values.

+The width of the spectral dip at $f=0$~Hz is inversely proportional to the block length $n_s$, as indicated by the third term in Equations~(\ref{eq:1DPSD}) and (\ref{eq:2DPSD}).
+This dip is crucial, as it suppresses the low-frequency intensity fluctuations (IFs) that contribute to XPM phase noise.

-Chromatic dispersion stretches the block envelope as the signal propagates, further narrowing the spectral dip by reducing the envelope's energy PSD bandwidth.
-This dispersion-induced narrowing is captured by the broadened block duration $T_b'$:
+Chromatic dispersion introduces a similar effect.
+As the signal propagates, the block envelope is stretched, which narrows the spectral dip by reducing the bandwidth of the envelope's energy PSD.
+This dispersion-induced narrowing, evident in Fig.~\ref{fig:psddistance-comparison} as the fiber length increases, reduces the frequency range over which low-frequency IFs are suppressed.
+The duration of the block envelope after dispersion is given by:

-Here, $D$ is the dispersion coefficient, $L$ is the fiber length, $\lambda$ is the wavelength, and $c$ is the speed of light.
-The factor $\kappa_\beta \approx 1+\beta$ accounts for the bandwidth expansion due to pulse shaping (e.g., RRC).
+Here, $D$ is the dispersion coefficient, $L$ is the fiber length, $\lambda$ is the wavelength of the signal, and $c$ is the speed of light in vacuum.

+To account for pulse shaping with roll-off $\,\beta\,$ (e.g., RRC), a multiplicative factor $\kappa_\beta$ is introduced to capture the bandwidth expansion of the baseband signal.
+For the block envelope, $\kappa_\beta \approx 1+\beta$ is used ($\kappa_\beta=1$ recovers the rectangular-pulse limit).
+After dispersion, the block-envelope duration becomes

-The resulting width of the spectral dip is approximately the inverse of the dispersed block duration:
+The bandwidth of the envelope is given by the inverse of Equation~(\ref{eq:BlockDurationAfterDispersion}):